kashvigarg/echobot/README.md

 ```

 Note: *Later versions of python may cause version mismatch of various python libraries installed , which may need to be resolved manually.

+Note: The language model currently won't be able to recognize files as one of the SEA language files if the initial few seconds of the file contains any other language.
+      At the same time in some cases it may face hallucinations while processing very small (1-4 seconds) files.

+#### Submission details
+stackup username - deejay